 This profile represents output devices such as printers and film recorders.
-The LUT tags that are required by the printer profiles contain either the 8 bit or the 16 bit LUTs as described in clauses 6.5.6: "lut16Type" and 6.5.7: "lut8Type".
+The LUT tags that are required by the printer profiles contain either the 8-bit or the 16-bit LUTs as described in 6.5.7 and 6.5.8.
 The LUT algorithm for profile connection space to device space transformations process data sequentially through a matrix, input tables, a color LUT, and output tables.